azurecitadel/azurecitadel/content/arc/servers-hack/manual.md

 | Ubuntu 18.04 LTS | **ubuntu-01** |
 | Windows Server 2019 | **win-01** |

-Review the contents of the two resource groups, arc-hack and arc-hack-resources, in the Azure Portal.
+Review the content of the arc-hack-resources in the Azure Portal.
+And then ignore this resource group from now on!

-> **IMPORTANT!**: You should not do anything after this point directly with the VMs in the arc-hack-resources resource group.
-These are representing VMs that exist outside of Azure, so think of them as on prem servers.
+> **IMPORTANT!**: You should not do anything after this point directly with the arc-hack-resources resource group.
+The VMs in here are representing VMs that exist outside of Azure, so think of them as on prem servers, e.g. VMs running in an ESXi cluster in a datacentre.
 As you work through you will access them via RDP or SSH, or using Ansible with SSH or WinRM, but you shouldn't configure anything in the portal or CLI that _directly_ accesses the VMs in the resource group.

 ## Onboard

+Switch to the arc-hack resource group.
+THis is currently empty.

 Connect the two VMs to Azure Arc using the _Servers - Azure Arc_ portal screen.

+Make sure you are going into the correct resource group and region:

 | | |
 |---|---|